AJsVoices/the-clandestine-providence/TheStory/20170620-untitled/011-my-own-prince.md

 "I'm fine.
 And if I go to sleep I'll try to find **him**.
 I'm not drunk."
 I protested.
 "I tripped over the bar stool because I was in a hurry."

 He laughed.
 I stood staring at him as he laughed at me.
 "Dude, if you could see yourself.
 Look, Nox is fine.
 I promise you.
+He's been dealing with his nightmares since he was six years old.
+And if you truly have been dreaming with him for all those years you have to know that.
+His nightmares got worse after you didn't show up.
+Like ten times worse.
+And he'd probably have a shit ton more scars if he hadn't learned how to heal his wounds.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIyNzQ1Mjk4NywyMDg5MzIwMTk4LC0xMj
+eyJoaXN0b3J5IjpbLTEwODA0OTk2MiwyMDg5MzIwMTk4LC0xMj
 k1OTU3NTI2LC00NTc1NDI3MjRdfQ==
 -->